-In accordance with the Fair Labor Standards Act, an employee for his own convenience, may voluntarily have another employee in the same assignment (i.e., firefighter/paramedic for firefighter/paramedic, engineer for engineer, tower driver for tower driver, and lieutenant for lieutenant) substitute for him by performing all or part of the employee's work shift, provided the substitution does not interfere with the operation of the Fire Department (as determined by the Fire Chief, i.e., an abuse of duty trades).
+In accordance with the Fair Labor Standards Act, an employee for his own convenience, may voluntarily have another employee in the same assignment (e.g., firefighter/paramedic for firefighter/paramedic, engineer for engineer, tower driver for tower driver, and lieutenant for lieutenant) substitute for him by performing all or part of the employee's work shift, provided the substitution does not interfere with the operation of the Fire Department (as determined by the Fire Chief, i.e., an abuse of duty trades).
 Probationary employees shall be subject to restrictions from duty trades outlined in Section 7.2.
-Notwithstanding the above, at times when the dive rescue team is staffed at 18 or more department members, duty trades shall be restricted to ensure that a minimum of two rescue divers are on duty.
+Notwithstanding the above, at times when the dive rescue team is staffed at 15 or more primary members, duty trades shall be restricted to ensure that a minimum of two rescue divers are on duty.
 Duty trades less than eight (8) hours in duration and not beginning at the start of an employee's shift (i.e., 8:00 a.m.) may be approved by the station officer without completion of a written request.
 Duty trades of eight (8) hours or longer in duration and/or those beginning at the start of the employee's shift must be requested in writing by 5:00 p.m. on the duty day in advance of the requested trade and approved by the Shift Commander or his designee.
 However, the Shift Commander may, in his reasonable discretion, permit less notice where there are extenuating or emergency circumstances.
 In addition, the Shift Commander may, in his reasonable discretion, allow employees of unequal rank or position to substitute where there are extenuating or emergency circumstances or where, in his reasonable discretion, the substitution will not affect operations.

-Duty trade approval shall not be unreasonably withheld, but duty trades within a duty trade shall not be allowed.
+Duty trade approval shall not be unreasonably withheld.
+Duty trades within a duty trade shall be allowed for emergencies of generally less than 12 hours, with approval of the Shift Commander and one of the Deputy Chiefs or their designee.
 Notwithstanding the above, employees may not combine more than nine (9) consecutive scheduled days off, including Vacation, Work Reduction Days, Personal Day, Administrative Day, Incentive Time, Hire Back Bank, and duty trades, without the Fire Chief's prior approval.
 However, the Fire Chief may, in his reasonable discretion, permit such leave to be taken in increments greater than nine (9) duty days where there are extenuating circumstances.
 Any such requests shall be submitted to the Fire Chief in writing, when practicable, clearly outlining any and all extenuating circumstances surrounding the additional time off requested.